heiskr/u/README.md

 - `${=}`: Defines a mutable object.
 - `[=]`: Defines an immutable table.
 - `$[=]`: Defines a mutable dictionary.
+- `:`: Provides inlining of function or block body.

 **Allowed Reference Names**